Last updated on October 16th, 2025 at 01:04 pm

 It involves a fear of being emotionally vulnerable, and a reluctance to engage in emotionally intimate behaviours, such as sharing personal thoughts and feelings or being physically affectionate with others.

-This fear can lead you to avoid or sabotage relationships in order to protect yourself from potential emotional pain or rejection.
+This fear can lead you to avoid or sabotage relationships to protect yourself from potential emotional pain or rejection.

 What Causes Fear of Intimacy?